petterhh/ndt-tools/README.md

 fine-grained morphosyntactic information.

 ## Data set split
-This repository provides a data set split (training/dev/test) of the Norwegian Dependency Treebank.
+This repository provides a data set split (training/dev/test) of NDT.
 This split follows the commonly used 80-10-10 split, where 80% of the data resides in the training data, 10% is used for testing during development and 10% is held-out and used for final evaluation.
 In the creation of this split, care was taken to preserve contiguous texts and to keep the split balanced in terms of genre.

 ###Using the original tag set
 * `training.conll` contains the training data.